Chief Executive Officer

 Geoff co-chaIrs a World Economic Forum group looking at innovation and entrepreneurship in the fourth industrial revolution.
 He has advised many governments around the world and is currently chair of an international advisory committee for the Mayor of Seoul and a member of advisory committees for the Prime Minister’s office in the UAE, the Scottish Government and SITRA, the Finnish Innovation agency.

 Past books include ‘The Art of Public Strategy’ (Oxford University Press), Good and Bad Power (Penguin) and ‘The Locust and the Bee’ (Princeton University Press).
-His most recent book is ‘Big Mind: how collective intelligence can change our world’ published by Princeton University Press.
+Geoff's latest book is 'Social Innovation: how societies find the power to change' published by Policy Press.
+His previous book, ‘Big Mind: how collective intelligence can change our world’ was published in 2017 by Princeton University Press.
 His books have been translated into many languages.
 Geoff has also given TED talks on topics including the future economy, happiness and education.